sijuswamy/KTU-Maths-Updation/GAMAT301.md

 ## Module-2: Continuous distributions and applications

-## Module 3: Foundations of Random process
+## Module 3: Foundations of Random Process

 >**Limit Theorems and its uses**